telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

        Note:
          - the version delay is a second
          - the number of subscriptions is 5000

+#### notif_listener_with_delay_in_response script
+It is a server to receive all notifications sent from CB, the port used is `8090` and any path is allowed.
+The delay is the 10 minutes.

 #### Logging
 All the information is logged in `connections_stress_tests.log` in the same path.